 Bus and Rail Transit Interchange

-One of the significant issues yet to be resolved around light rail on Mercer Island is the way that the future system will connect with existing bus transit at the Mercer Island Station.
-The objective of this effort is to identify opportunities to minimize overlap with existing services along I-90, maximize transit efficiency, and reduce air pollution, while protecting the quality of life for Island residents.
+One of the significant issues yet to be resolved around light rail on Mercer Island is the way that the future system (opening 2023) will connect with existing bus transit at the Mercer Island Station.
+The objective of this effort is to identify opportunities to minimize overlap with existing bus routes along I-90, maximize transit efficiency and reduce air pollution, while protecting the quality of life for Island residents.
 Current Sound Transit and Metro plans call for most of the regional buses from the Eastside to terminate at the South Bellevue and Mercer Island Park-and-Ride facilities and transfer passengers to/from light rail that will serve Seattle.

 What's Happening Now